swcarpentry/matlab-novice-inflammation/01-intro.md

 <img src="fig/matlab-sticky-note-variables-03.svg" alt="Updating one variable" />

-Since `weight_lb` doesn't "remember" where its value came from, it isnt automatically updated when `weight_kg` changes.
+Since `weight_lb` doesn't "remember" where its value came from, it isn't automatically updated when `weight_kg` changes.
 This is important to remember, and different from the way spreadsheets work.